yarolig/FacilityVI/README.md

 #### HOW TO PLAY THE GAME:
 Press WASD, HJKL or arrows to move.
 You may need to attack things.
-Use F or Ctrl.
+Use F or Space.
 But it will not help too much.
 F1 shows controls, F2 shows authors.
 Esc - exit from game.